TalanSoft/www-talansoft-com-wiki/Vlk/Entity/DataTable.md

     the actions set as children to the PropertyChanged event.

-The DataTable preserves the values of its properties as set in the inspector, it restores them when playback stops.
+The DataTable preserves the values of its properties as set in the inspector.
+It restores them when playback stops.